r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 </template>
 ```

-And this is a simplified version of the Topbar components in SvelteKit:
+And here it is in Svelte:

 *Topbar.svelte*
 ```html